 The reason is that many servers have a fixed concurrency limit.
-For example, in common configurations, the Apache HTTP Server can only process 150 (with the worker multiprocessing module [MPM]) or 256 (with the prefork MPM) concurrent TCP connections.
+For example, in common configurations, the Apache HTTP Server can only process limited numbers of concurrent TCP connections: 150 with the worker multiprocessing module (MPM) and 256 with the prefork MPM.
 Each idle HTTP keepalive connection consumes one of these concurrency slots, and once all of the slots are occupied, the server cannot accept any more HTTP connections.

-Conventional wisdom says to turn off keepalives on the web server, or limit them to a very short timeout.
-They provide a very simple vector for the SlowHTTPTest and Slowloris denial-of-service attacks (for a quick solution, see Protecting against Keep-Dead Denial of Service at serverfault.com).
+Conventional wisdom says to turn off keepalives on the web server, or limit them to a very short lifetime.
+They provide a very simple vector for the SlowHTTPTest and Slowloris denial-of-service attacks (for a quick solution, see Protecting against Keep‑Dead Denial of service at serverfault.com).

 Furthermore, these web and application servers typically allocate an operating system thread or process for each connection.
 A TCP connection is a very lightweight operating system object, but a thread or process is very heavyweight.
 Threads and processes require memory, they must be actively managed by the operating system, and ‘context switching’ between threads or processes consumes CPU.
 Assigning each connection its own thread or process is hugely inefficient.

-The large number of concurrent client connections and the assignment of a thread or process to each connection produces the phenomenon known as “HTTP Heavy Lifting” – a disproportionately large effort is required to process a lightweight HTTP transaction.
+The large number of concurrent client connections and the assignment of a thread or process to each connection produces the phenomenon known as “HTTP heavy lifting”, where a disproportionately large effort is required to process a lightweight HTTP transaction.